 If you’re thinking of renting a car while in Paris, DON’T!
 I have driven in major cities in both North America and Europe.
 From New York City to Los Angeles and just about every city in-between.
 From Amsterdam to Rome and just about every city in-between.
 None come close to driving in Paris.

-While congestion is becoming worse and worse as more and more streets – and recently, entire neighbourhoods – are closed to cars, when you can actually move, you will find the traffic laws alien.
+While congestion is becoming worse as more and more streets – and recently, entire neighbourhoods – are closed to cars, when you can actually move, you will find the traffic laws alien.
 Not knowing them can be dangerous.

 I was unable to exchange my Canadian driver’s license for a French one.
 (A long story.)
 After weeks and weeks of non-stop studying, I was finally able to pass the written test.
 Barely.
 Getting a PhD would have been easier.
 (If you’re curious about the written test, go to YouTube and search for “Code de la Route.”
 There are lots of sample tests.
 Good luck.)

-The first difference is “Priorité à Droite.”
-That means the car on the right has the right-of-way.
-On major roads outside of cities, there may be signs saying that rule does not apply.
-But in towns and cities – even Paris – you must give way to the car on the right.
-My instructor “flunked” me many times as I didn’t slow to a crawl at just about every intersection where there was a street on the right.
+If there is no sign stating otherwise, always assume the car on the right has the right of way.
+No matter how small that street may be.
+In towns and cities – even in Paris – that is almost always the case.
+You must give way to the car on the right.
+My instructor in Paris flunked me many times as I didn’t slow to a crawl at just about every intersection where there was a street on the right.
 It didn’t matter that I was on a relatively large street and it was just a tiny laneway on my right.
 I had to be prepared for a car to come roaring out at full speed in front of me.
 That meant slowing almost to a stop before each street on my right – no matter how small it was.
 Apparently, I wasn’t slowing enough.
-Flunked.

 It gets more complicated.
 Many crosswalks do not have a traffic light for cars.
 They do have a pedestrian light.
 While it faces 90-degrees from your point of view, you have to keep an eye out for it.
 If it’s red, just keep going.
 If it’s green, be prepared for a pedestrian to step out in front of you.
 I saw pedestrians at the curb and slowed.
 The hard to see pedestrian light was red and I should not have slowed.
 Another flunk.